 - Run a What-If DARS to see the requirements for your proposed additional degree program

 - Make a sample degree planner for you current program plus your proposed program(s).
-Sample planners for School of Music majors can be found below.
+Sample planners for School of Music majors can be found here.

-If you have any questions about adding an additional degree program during your time at UCLA, reach out to your School of Music program advisor!
+If you have any questions about adding an additional degree program during your time at UCLA, connect with an advisor!